belangeo/cecilia5/doc-en/source/src/configuration/midi-osc.rst

 -------

 It is also possible to control the parameters with the Open Sound Control (OSC) protocol.
-To enable an OSC connection, **Double-Click** on the parameter label (knob in Post-Processing section can't be assigned to OSC messages) you want to control, enter the destination port and address in the window that will appear and click on "Apply":
+To enable an OSC connection, **Double-Click** on the parameter label (knobs in Post-Processing section can't be assigned to OSC messages but sliders in the sampler window can) you want to control, enter the destination port and address in the window that will appear and click on "Apply":

 .. image:: /images/OpenSoundControl.png
    :align: center
    :scale: 90

-In the first box, you should enter the *port:address* pair where Cecilia5 will read values coming from the controller.
+In the first box, you should enter the *port:address* pair where Cecilia will read values coming from the controller.
 Optionally, the second box can be used to set a triplet *host:port:address* identifying the controller IP and the concerned widget.
-If not empty, Cecilia5 will send its widget value to initialize the controller at the beginning of the playback.
+If not empty, Cecilia will send its widget value to initialize the controller at the beginning of the playback.

 To assign OSC controller to a *Range Slider*, you must **Double-Click** one time on the left part of the